Monday, 28 November 2022

 Ambalamas are traditional resting places built by locals to accommodate wayfarers who were travelling to distant places.
 They were also used as a place for people to gather, hold meetings and serve as a public place in society.
 During the 16th, 17th and 18th centuries, Ambalamas were spread all over the country.

 The Ambalama at Godamunna is believed to have been constructed during the Kandyan Period (Rajapakse, 2016).
-The wooden pillars of the Hanguranketha Palace that got destroyed by fire during the Dutch attack in the 17th century are said to have been used for the construction of the Ambalama (Abeyawardana, 2004; Seneviratna, 1983).
-Folklore reveals that the Tooth Relic of the Buddha was kept for one night at this Ambalama when it was secretly moved from Kandy to Hanguranketha due to security reasons (Abeyawardana, 2004; Rajapakse, 2016).
+The wooden pillars of the Hanguranketha Palace that were destroyed by fire during the Dutch attack in the 17th century are said to have been used for the construction of the Ambalama (Abeyawardana, 2004; Dasanayaka, 2018; Seneviratna, 1983).
+Folklore reveals that the Tooth Relic of the Buddha was kept at this Ambalama for a while when it was secretly moved from Kandy to Hanguranketha due to security reasons (Abeyawardana, 2004; Dasanayaka, 2018; Rajapakse, 2016).
+As per sources, the Tooth Relic has been moved to Hanguraketha two times (Dasanayaka, 2018).
+In 1803, the Tooth Relic was brought to Kithulpe Viharaya in Hanguranketha when the British troops attacked Kandy (Dasanayaka, 2018).
+It was again moved to Hanguranketha during the Great Rebellion of 1818 (Dasanayaka, 2018).

-During the Great Rebellion of 1817–1818, the British who camped at Godamunna used this Ambalama as a cattle slaughterhouse (Rajapakse, 2016).
+During the Great Rebellion of 1817-1818, the British who camped at Godamunna used this Ambalama as a cattle slaughterhouse (Dasanayaka, 2018; Rajapakse, 2016).
+It is said that some of the carvings of this Ambalama were destroyed when trying to remove the blood absorbed on the wooden pillars (Dasanayaka, 2018).
 The structure was conserved in 1970 by the Department of Archaeology (Rajapakse, 2016).

 The square-shaped Godamunna Ambalama is reared on wooden pillars rising on the grid of massive beams (Seneviratna, 1983).
 Each of these beams measures 1.85 m in circumference (Abeyawardana, 2004).
 The pillars and the roof have been replaced and repaired later.
-The Marassana Ambalama situated in close proximity is very much similar in appearance to the Godamunna Ambalama (Abeyawardana, 2004).
+The Marassana Ambalama situated nearby is very similar in appearance to the Godamunna Ambalama (Abeyawardana, 2004).

 The Godamunna Ambalama (Maha 302 lot number 1: consisting of 0 acres, 0 roods, 2.7 perches) situated in Godamunna village in the Divisional Secretary’s Division, Pathahewaheta is an archaeological reserve, declared by a government Gazette notification published on 17 December 1971.